 If you're managing multiple customers via subaccounts, you can change the subaccount status to "closed" to irreversibly close it.
 If a subaccount is closed, it means that:

 - Twilio will release all phone numbers assigned to it.

-- You can't ever use a closed subaccount to make and receive phone calls or send and receive SMS messages
+- You never be able to use this subaccount to make and receive phone calls or send and receive SMS messages again.

 - It cannot be opened again.

 - It will be shown as "closed" in your management dashboard when you log in to https://www.twilio.com/user/account

 Note: If you want to temporarily suspend one of your subaccounts, you can change its status to "suspended" instead of "closed."